Bryan De La Cruz Player Props: Marlins vs. Rockies

-On Friday, Bryan De La Cruz (.590 slugging percentage in past 10 games, including three home runs) and the Miami Marlins play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 6:40 PM ET.
+On Saturday, Bryan De La Cruz (.575 slugging percentage in past 10 games, including three home runs) and the Miami Marlins play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 1:10 PM ET.

-He collected two extra-base hits in his last game (2-for-4 with a double, a home run and an RBI) against the Cardinals.

 Bryan De La Cruz Game Info & Props vs. the Rockies